Resolving schemas

 Please note this example is oversimplified and will cause every validation against external schema successful.

-object needs to be returned from the resolver: it is just a wrapper for a value to allow returning different types.
+A special Result object needs to be returned from the resolver: it is just a wrapper for a value to allow returning different types.

 - Result.empty()